sadasystems/ngm_gcp_infra/README.md

-# ngm_gcp_infra
+# terraform-data-pipeline

-This repository contains the Terraform code for Northgate Markets Infrastructure as Code provisioning in Google Cloud Platform.
+This repository contains the Terraform code for Northgate Markets Infrastructure as Code to provision a data ingestion pipeline in Google Cloud Platform.
+The pipeline will accept multiple forms of source data in Google Cloud STorage, API endpoint and CLoud SQL, then passes the data into BigQuery tables.

 ## TL;DR